RenzoBenemerito/PiNoise/README.md

 # PiNoise
+- PiNoise is a online platform where Filipinos can voice out their concerns to the government.

 To run the program:
   1) Delete the files in the PiNoiseApp/migrations folder except for the pycache folder and the init file